 This is a quick and stress-free way for you to get the information you need. 🙂

 Common Questions From Students About McMaster Health Sciences

 Is McMaster Health Sciences a Good Program?

-McMaster Health Sciences is a unique program that offers students an interdisciplinary, holistic approach to learning.
+McMaster Health Sciences is a top-ranked program that offers students an interdisciplinary, holistic approach to learning.

 This means that, along with learning important lessons about health sciences, you will also learn transferable life skills like critical-thinking, problem-solving, and professional communication competencies.

 You will also have opportunities to experience innovative inquiry-based learning models, discover health-centered careers, and work closely with your peers and professors.

 McMaster Health Sciences is an excellent program because of the small class sizes, helping you make friends and connect with your peers easily.

 The sense of community also makes this program one of a kind.
 The faculty welcomes and encourages community through the ‘BHSc Buddy’ program, in which upper year students help first years transition into undergrad.

 A unique aspect of the Health Sciences is the flexibility of the program.